chrisrsantiago/phanpy/README.txt

     easy_install phanpy

-Otherwise, just set it up:
+If you've downloaded the source, installation is just a matter of:

     python setup.py install

-Once that's done, you're ready to go.
+Optionally, if you want to run unit tests to see if phanpy works (which is recommended), then run:

+    python setup.py nosetests

 The documentation is easily accessible via Python's help().
-Every module has been documented to the best of my ability, although if the documentation needs improvement, drop a line.
-That applies to the rest of the program as well.
+Every module has been documented to the best of my ability, although if the documentation needs improvement, drop a line citing what part specifically.
+That applies to the rest of the program as well, of course.

 To submit a bug report / feature request / contribution or for the latest source code revision, check out phanpy on github: